w-smith/express-passport/readme.md

   }
 ```

-You'll notice that the flash message has a different name (`loginMessage`) than the in the signup route handler.
+You'll notice that the flash message has a different name (`loginMessage`) than in the signup route handler.

 #### Login POST Route handler